• Skip to primary navigation

 There are several different ways to coat your donuts when they are cool.
 Here are some of my family's favorite ways to eat these donuts:

-• Glazed - To make a glaze, add ½ cup powdered sugar and 2-3 tablespoons of milk or non-dairy milk.
+• Glazed – Add 1/2 cup powdered sugar and 2-3 tablespoons of milk or non-dairy milk to make a glaze.
 Mix into a glaze.
-Dip the donut holes in the glaze, then place them on a wire rack to dry.
+Dip the donut holes in the glaze, then dry them on a wire rack.

-• Chocolate Coated - Melt Ghirardelli chocolate wafer in a microwave-safe bowl.
+• Chocolate-Coated: Melt Ghirardelli chocolate wafers in a microwave-safe bowl.
 Dip the donut holes in the chocolate.
-Place them on a rack or wax paper-coated tray, and then allow the chocolate to harden in the refrigerator.
+Place them on a rack or wax paper-coated tray, then allow the chocolate to harden in the refrigerator.

 Can you bake these gluten free donut holes?